|MA Thesis (Plan A)

-For graduate studies in the Department of Political Science, each applicant must hold a baccalaureate degree and submit specific credentials, along with the application form and fee, no later than 90 days before the first day of classes of the semester for which admission is being requested (May 30 for Fall 2022 admission, October 11 for Spring 2022 admission).
+For graduate studies in the Department of Political Science, each applicant must hold a baccalaureate degree and submit specific credentials, along with the application form and fee, no later than 90 days before the first day of classes of the semester for which admission is being requested (October 11 for Spring admission, May 30 for Fall admission).
 Applicants will not be evaluated until they have submitted all required materials.

 Applicants to the M.A. program must submit: